-Property Description Mode Maintenance mode for cleaning up the synchronization buffer.
-No maintenance There is no additional task of clearing up the synchronization buffer.
+Property Description Mode Maintenance mode for cleaning up the data store.
+No maintenance There is no additional task of clearing up the data store.
 Always synchronize affected objects The filter is removed on objects with unresolved references.
 Full maintenance after every synchronization One Identity Manager tries to resolve object references following synchronization.
-Retries Number of retries resolving an object reference.
-It may be necessary to try several times to resolve an object if it maps a hierarchy with several levels.
+Retries ng an object reference.
+It may be necessary to try n object if it maps a hierarchy with several levels.